KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$G(x(t),x(t+\Delta t)) = 0$$

 The numerical methods commonly neeeded to solve for $x(t+\Delta t)$ add an additional and often expensive step to the process.
 This may seem like a roundabout way to find the next system state when compared to explicit methods, but the implicit method has its merits which will be discussed in subsequent sections.
 Other examples of implicit methods include implicit Runge-Kutta and the trapezoidal method.

-Having methods for solving otherwise unsolveable problems is a powerful tool, but the question remains: how accurate are these approximations, and how stable?

-To estimate the error of the approximation, forward error analysis is used to examine the errors that occur in implementing a numerical method [7].
-Similarly, backwards error analysis can be used to show that an approximated value is the exact solution of some initial value plus some perturbation.

-The concept of stability refers to the sensitivity of the solution of a given problem to small perturbations in inputs such as data or parameters [7].
-The problem can be sensitive becauase the system itself is very sensitive to changes in input, which is commonly described ill-conditioned, or the problem can be unstable because of how a  numerical method is applied to it.
-Certain methods are more stable than others, and ideally, a numerical method should never introduce  additional sensitivity to a problem.

 ## Derivation of Basic Explicit and Implicit Methods
 To understand these numerical methods' strengths and differences a bit better, the derivations are key.
 First, the simplest form of the explicit method using a first-order, ordinary differential equation of form